phungthibacha/Accelerated-Healthcare-Revenue-Management-Insights-using-Azure-and-Databricks/README.md

 ### Step 1: Data Ingestion - Create ADF pipeline

+**Data Ingestion Strategy Rationale:**
+The initial data ingestion from Azure SQL databases to the Bronze layer in ADLS Gen2 is handled by Azure Data Factory (ADF).
+   *   Due to the potential for large datasets in tables like `Transactions`, `Encounters`, and `Patients`, an *incremental load strategy* is implemented within the ADF pipelines for these specific tables.
+This involves querying the SQL databases for only new or updated records since the last successful load, minimizing data transfer and processing time.
+This is often achieved using a timestamp or sequence number column (watermark column name) in the source tables.
+   *   For smaller dimension tables like `Providers`, `Departments`, a *full load strategy* is employed.
+Since these tables are not expected to change as frequently or contain as much data, a full load is simpler to implement and doesn't introduce a significant performance overhead.

 *   **1.1 ADF pipeline for ingesting EMR data from Azure SQL to Bronze:**
 ![Pipeline 2](images/pipeline%202%20-%20overall.png)
     *   Uses parameterized queries and metadata-driven configuration (load patterns stored in `ttadlsdev` in ADLS Gen 2 `emr/load_config.csv`).